klyonrad/our-mystery-lunch/README.md

 ## Features omitted

-The feature *authentication* is not present.
+The features *authentication for employee management* and filtering by department are not implemented.
-Did not consider it relevant to show that I can click together `devise` and I don't have infinite time
+Sorry I don't have infinite time.

 ## Mystery feature